anasoid/docker-jmeter/README.md

 13. Any JMeter parameter can be used in arguments.
 14. No limitation is introduced by this image, JMeter can be used directly, if custom input parameters are not used.
 15. A delay can be performed using the check on the existence of a file.
+16. Monitoring Jmx with Jolokia (Work only with JDK image).

 ## Content